 A perfect pot roast served with mashed potatoes is our idea of comfort food.
 In fact, here's five reasons why you should add The Pioneer Woman's pot roast to your weekly dinner rotation.

 One of the best things about cooking up a pot roast is that it has a short prep time.
-Starting off with a 3-pound roast or even a 5-pound roast, olive oil is added to a Dutch oven and heated over high heat.
-Once the oil is nice and hot, the roast is added to the hot pot and seared to get a great color.
+Start off on the stovetop with a 3-pound roast or a 5-pound roast (don't forget to season the meat with kosher salt and black pepper), add olive oil to a Dutch oven and heat over medium high heat.
+Once the oil is nice and hot, add the roast to the hot pot and sear it to get a great color.

-Once the outside of the roast is seared, remove it from the pot and add in halved onions or even button mushrooms and cook until nice and golden brown.
-After the vegetables are browned, and the pan is deglazed with red wine, the meat is added back along with beef stock and fresh herbs such as rosemary and fresh thyme.
+Once the outside of the roast is seared, remove it from the pot and add in halved onions and whole carrots or button mushrooms and cook the veggies until they are nice and golden brown.
+After the vegetables are browned, deglaze the pan with red wine, the add the meat back along with enough beef stock to cover everything along with fresh herbs such as rosemary and thyme.